Becoming CT State

 A New Approach to Higher Education

-On July 1, 2023, Connecticut’s community colleges will complete their consolidation into Connecticut State Community College – CT State.
-With the launch of CT State, students will have an opportunity for a new higher education experience – one whose foundations are built on over 60 years of academic excellence and student success.
+On July 1, 2023, Connecticut’s community colleges completed their consolidation into Connecticut State Community College – CT State.
+With the launch of CT State, students have an opportunity for a new higher education experience – one whose foundations are built on over 60 years of academic excellence and student success.

-CT State will provide a cohesive community college experience for the state’s residents who wish to attain a degree or certificate in pursuit of a bachelor’s degree or entry into the workforce.
-With 12 campuses across Connecticut, CT State will be the signature provider of higher education opportunities in Connecticut, educating more than 60,000 credit and non-credit students a year.
+CT State provides a cohesive community college experience for the state’s residents who wish to attain an associate degree or certificate in pursuit of a bachelor’s degree or entry into the workforce.
+With 12 campuses, along with satellite locations, across Connecticut, CT State is the signature provider of higher education opportunities in Connecticut, educating more than 70,000 credit and non-credit students a year.

 Academic Excellence

-Teams of faculty have worked for the past several years to develop consistent curricula in all areas of study, and students will be able to move among campuses and know that their classroom experience will be of the highest quality, delivered by the finest faculty in the state.
+Teams of faculty have worked for the past several years to develop consistent curricula in all areas of study, and students are able to move among campuses and know that their classroom experience is of the highest quality, delivered by the finest faculty in the state.

 The programs and majors found in CT State’s six schools – arts and humanities, business and hospitality, engineering and technology, nursing and health careers, science and mathematics, and social and behavioral sciences – not only meet the workforce needs of that state but provide prospective students with the career and life goal choices they need to be successful and fulfilled.